Originate/exosphere/tutorial/part_2/01_exo_tool.md

 This command generates a number of folders and files for us.
 We will look at them in a minute.
+First, the takeaway of this chapter:

+> Exosphere's CLI allows to build and operate Exosphere applications.

-First, why are we even using a code generator here?
+Now, why are we even using a code generator here?

 <table>